angular/angular/src/lib/autocomplete/autocomplete.md

 ```

 Next, create the autocomplete panel and the options displayed inside it.
 Each option should be
-defined by an `mat-option` tag.
+defined by a `mat-option` tag.
 Set each option's value property to whatever you'd like the value
 of the text input to be upon that option's selection.

 *my-comp.html*